transparency-dev/static-ct/deployment/live/gcp/static-ct-staging/logs/arche2025h1/README.md

 ## Overview

-This config uses the [gcp/tesseract/conformance](/deployment/modules/gcp/tesseract/conformance) module to define a Tesseract log Cloud Run, backed by Trillian Tessera and preloaded with argon2025h1 entries.
+This config uses the [gcp/tesseract/conformance](/deployment/modules/gcp/tesseract/conformance) module to run TesseraCT on Cloud Run, backed by Trillian Tessera and preloaded with argon2025h1 entries.

 ### Update the roots
 Run the following command from the root of the repository.